arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 categories: professional
 image: img/autodesk_cfd.png
 permalink: /projects/cfd/
-blurb: Autodesk CFD is a professional-level yet easy-to-use computational fluid dynamics (CFD) tool for engineers.
-It is founded on the philosophy of simulating early and often, and is used for fluid flow & heat transfer simulation in a wide range of industries.
+blurb: Autodesk CFD is a professional yet easy-to-use computational fluid dynamics (CFD) tool for engineers, founded on the philosophy of simulating designs early and often.
 ---
-Autodesk CFD is a professional-level yet easy-to-use computational fluid dynamics (CFD) tool for engineers; in other words, an approachable fluid flow & heat transfer simulation tool.
-It is designed upon the philosophy of simulating product and architectural design performance early and often in the design cycle, which enables engineers to explore more variation virtually, before building a physical prototype.
-Ultimately this results in cheaper and better performing real-world designs.
+Autodesk CFD is a professional yet easy-to-use computational fluid dynamics (CFD) tool for engineers; in other words, an approachable fluid flow & heat transfer simulation tool.

+It is designed to embrace the belief that simulating product and architectural performance virtually, early, and often in the design cycle will result in cheaper and better performing real-world designs, with a faster time to market.

 #### Role